 Upon entering into a futures contract, each Fund is required to deposit and maintain as collateral at least such initial margin as required by the exchange on which the transaction is affected.
-The initial margin is segregated as cash and/or securities balances with brokers for futures contracts, as disclosed in the Statements of Financial Condition, and is restricted as to its use.
+The initial margin is segregated as cash and/or securities balances on deposit at broker for futures contracts, as disclosed in the Statements of Assets and Liabilities, and is restricted as to its use.
 The Funds that enter into futures contracts maintain collateral at the broker in the form of cash and/or securities.
-Pursuant to the futures contract, each Fund generally agrees to receive from or pay to the broker(s) an amount of cash equal to the daily fluctuation in value of the futures contract.
+Pursuant to the futures contract, each Fund generally agrees to receive from or pay to the broker(s) an amount of cash collateral equal to the daily fluctuation in value of the futures contract.
 Such receipts or payments are known as variation margin and are recorded by each Fund as unrealized gains or losses.
 Each Fund will realize a gain or loss upon closing of a futures transaction.

 Futures contracts involve, to varying degrees, elements of market risk (specifically exchange rate sensitivity, commodity price risk or equity market volatility risk) and exposure to loss in excess of the amount of variation margin.
 The face or contract amounts reflect the extent of the total exposure each Fund has in the particular classes of instruments.
 Additional risks associated with the use of futures contracts are imperfect correlation between movements in the price of the futures contracts and the market value of the underlying Index or commodity and the possibility of an illiquid market for a futures contract.
 With futures contracts, there is minimal but some counterparty risk to the Funds since futures contracts are exchange-traded and the credit risk resides with the Funds' clearing broker or clearinghouse itself.
 Many futures exchanges and boards of trade limit the amount of fluctuation permitted in futures contract prices during a single trading day.
 Once the daily limit has been reached in a particular contract, no trades may be made that day at a price beyond that limit or trading may be suspended for specified times during the trading day.
-Futures contracts prices could move to the limit for several consecutive trading days with little or no trading, thereby preventing prompt liquidation of futures positions and potentially subjecting a Fund to substantial losses.
-If trading is not possible, or if a Fund determines not to close a futures position in anticipation of adverse price movements, the Fund will be required to make daily cash payments of variation margin.
-The risk the Fund will be unable to close out a futures position will be minimized by entering into such transactions on a national exchange with an active and liquid secondary market.
+Futures contracts prices could move to the limit for several consecutive trading days with little or no trading, thereby preventing prompt liquidation of futures positions and potentially subjecting a fund to substantial losses.
+If trading is not possible, or if a fund determines not to close a futures position in anticipation of adverse price movements, the fund will be required to make daily cash payments of variation margin.
+The risk the fund will be unable to close out a futures position will be minimized by entering into such transactions on a national exchange with an active and liquid secondary market.

-For the period from May 13, 2022 to September 30, 2022, and for the three-months ended September 30, 2022, the average derivative volume is described below:
+For the period ended June 30, 2023, the average derivative volume is described below: